EmberEmu/Ember/docs/Logging.md

 auto sink = std::make_unique<el::ConsoleSink>(el::SEVERITY::INFO);
 ```

-Other than setting the severity, the console sink offers no additional options.
+Other than setting the severity, the console sink offers no options.

 ### File Sink
 The file sink requires three arguments; severity, filename to write the logs to and a mode that indicates, in cases where the file already exists, whether to create a new file for logging or to append to an existing file.
 If instructed to create a new file, it will rename the existing file, not overwrite it.